apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

     # Driver: The location where the ODBC driver is installed.
     Driver=/Library/mapr/drill/lib/libdrillodbc_sbu.dylib

-    # The DriverUnicodeEncoding setting is only used for MapRDM
+    # The DriverUnicodeEncoding setting is only used for SimbaDM
-    # When set to 1, MapRDM runs in UTF-16 mode.
+    # When set to 1, SimbaDM runs in UTF-16 mode.
-    # When set to 2, MapRDM runs in UTF-8 mode.
+    # When set to 2, SimbaDM runs in UTF-8 mode.
     #DriverUnicodeEncoding=2

     # Values for ConnectionType, AdvancedProperties, Catalog, Schema should be set here.